Ghooosstt/docker-IdentityIQ/README.md

 To execute bash inside a container, use the command `docker exec -it <container_name> bash`.

-To remove the containers, use the command `docker-compose down`. *(Warning, this action deletes data from your containers)*.
+To remove the containers, use the command `docker-compose down`.

 To recreate the containers, use the command `docker-compose up`.